GET THE BEST MAGNESIUM

 Another very small study (40 people) cited in this article by Battlefield Acupuncture, showed a significant reduction in headache days.
 It also highlights that there is a more specific field of study required outside of 'mainstream' acupuncture called auriculotherapy, and that this kind of precise piercing expertise is required.

-Traditional Chinese medicine uses auricular therapy.
-This entails stimulating key points in the outer ear - all of which correspond to body parts and functions - with seeds or needles, just like acupuncture.
+• Auricular Therapy: This entails stimulating key points in the outer ear - all of which correspond to body parts and functions - with seeds or needles, just like acupuncture.
 This treats an array of ailments, migraines being one of them.

-Have You Tried Daith Piercing For Migraines?
+Have You Tried Daith Piercing for Migraines?

 If so, I’d love to hear how the experience was for you.
 Did you get good results?
 Or did it make your migraines worse?

-So, stay in touch, and download 5 things you can use right now by joining the mailing list.
+Stay in touch.
+Download 5 prevention tools you can use right now by >> joining the mailing list.

 You might like to read this study...